Working With an Ottawa Realtor

 Why should you work with an Ottawa Realtor?

-Realtors are governed by the legal concept of agency.
+Realtors are governed by the legal concept of agency, and a realtor in Ottawa is no exception.
 An agent is legally obligated to look after the best interests of the person he or she is working for.
 The agent must be loyal to that person.
 It is important that buyers and sellers understand when an agency relationship exists and when it does not, and understand what it means.
 In real estate, there are three different forms of agency relationship: Seller Agency, Buyer Agency and Dual Agency.
 The following are descriptions provided by the Ontario Real Estate Association.

 Although confidential information about the seller cannot be discussed, a buyer working with a seller’s agent can expect fair and honest services from the seller’s agent and disclosure of pertinent information about the property.